Vitamin B12 and The Vegan Diet

 Health Consequences of a Vitamin B12 Deficiency

 It is widely recognized that vitamin B12 in combination with folic acid is essential for your body to synthesize hemoglobin.
 A deficiency can result in a particular form of anemia called pernicious anemia.
 However, as we continually expand our knowledge of biochemistry, it is being recognized that these vitamins fill far more broad ranging requirements.
-It is doubtful that all their functions been identified, but it is reasonable to conclude that a deficiency could result in or contribute to a broad range of degenerative processes.
+It is doubtful that all their functions have been identified, but it is reasonable to conclude that a deficiency could result in or contribute to a broad range of degenerative processes.

 The absorption of vitamin B12 requires a highly specialized process which tends to become less effective with age.
 For this reason it is common for doctors to give elderly people B12 shots which result in them feeling much better and more energetic.
 It is also common for the elderly to develop numerous degenerative diseases.
 (They don't all get shots.)